 - Use within 3 months.

 I love ice cream at any time of the year and a good vanilla ice cream is one of the best.
-Thank you for sharing on #CookBlogShare, it really got me craving ice cream despite the fact that I’m currently sitting at my desk with frozen feet !
+This recipe got me craving ice cream despite the fact that I’m currently sitting at my desk with frozen feet !

 This looks so good!
 Perfect for enjoying with lots of autumn puddings 🙂